klok0693/demo/README.md

 The project is primarily intended for technical readers rather than as a showcase of end-user functionality as well as a specific library or predefined technology stack.
-Instead, it brings together multiple concepts within a *single, cohesive codebase*.
-It was a deliberate choice, allowing ideas to interact under more realistic constraints of relatively complex project rather than many isolated examples.
+Instead, it brings together multiple concepts within a *single, cohesive codebase*, allowing the ideas to interact under more complex project rather than isolated examples.

 The GitHub version is kept *clean, buildable, and stable*, even though local development may include experiments and refactoring